We wish to keep the cost to our riders as low as we can to enable everyone in need to be able to access our therapy programmes.

 Bay of Plenty

-We are New Zealand’s biggest Riding for the Disabled centre (out of 55 nationwide), riding 145 riders per term with 170 on our waiting list.
-We are a full charity and run on a part time staff of 7, with the help from our 100 wonderful volunteers.
-We run our therapy programmes 6 days a week.
-We want to decrease our ever-growing waiting list by expanding our programmes.
+We are New Zealand’s biggest Riding for the Disabled centre (out of 55 nationwide), riding over 150 riders per week.
+We are a non-for-profit and operate the help from our 100 wonderful volunteers.
+We run our therapy programmes 5 days a week.
 Our Vision is that “Every person is supported to live life to their full potential” and we aim to fulfill this with our Mission “To offer equine therapy to people with disabilities and social challenges.”